AnonTendim/study-notes/NetworksForMachineLearningGeoffreyHinton.md

 ## The limitations of Perceptrons
 - A binary threshold output unit cannot tell if two single bit features are the same (c(1,1)=1, c(0,0)=1, c(1,0)=0, c(0,1)=0) as this leads to contradictions in the inequalities
 - A binary decision unit cannot discriminate patterns with the same number of on pixels assuming translation with wraparound
 	- Proof: Let Pattern A have label 1.
 Each pixel (weight) can be activated as one of the 4 on-pixels (value 1).
-So total input received by the decision unit over all possibilities will be four times the sum of all weights.
+So total value received by the decision unit over all possibilities will be four times the sum of all weights.
 Let Pattern B have label 0.
-Again, each pixel (weight) can be activated by one of the 4 on-pixels
+Again, each pixel (weight) can be activated by one of the 4 on-pixels (value 1).
+So total value received by the decision unit over all possibilities will be four times the sum of all weights.
+But to discriminate correctly, every single case of pattern must provide more value
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzQ0MjM5ODg0LC0xMjUyMjUyNjk4LDkwNz
+eyJoaXN0b3J5IjpbMTk1MTQ3NTU0OSwtMTI1MjI1MjY5OCw5MD
-gwNTU5MywyMTQ0NTg1MTc1LDMxODM3MTg5NSwxNzcxODE1OTQs
+c4MDU1OTMsMjE0NDU4NTE3NSwzMTgzNzE4OTUsMTc3MTgxNTk0
-LTEyNDQxMDgxMjksMjI1NzAyMjY0LDUyNjc3MjQ2OSwxOTMxMT
+LC0xMjQ0MTA4MTI5LDIyNTcwMjI2NCw1MjY3NzI0NjksMTkzMT
-Y5MTg1LDc5NDY0NzQyMSwxNjMyNDQ0MjAwLC05MjkyMzgzODYs
+E2OTE4NSw3OTQ2NDc0MjEsMTYzMjQ0NDIwMCwtOTI5MjM4Mzg2
-MjA3NDEzMDMyNSwxNDI2OTE4MDk1LC05Mjc0Njg3NjEsLTgxMz
+LDIwNzQxMzAzMjUsMTQyNjkxODA5NSwtOTI3NDY4NzYxLC04MT
-k1OTU3MywtMTkwMjQ5NzYxNiwxOTEwNDI3Mzc3LC0xNzcwMDMz
+M5NTk1NzMsLTE5MDI0OTc2MTYsMTkxMDQyNzM3NywtMTc3MDAz
-NTJdfQ==
+MzUyXX0=
 -->